leeanndroid/LightningAppBuilder/index.md

 ## What You Will Learn

-- Useg Lightning App Builder
+- How to use the Lightning App Builder
 - Work with Lightning Components and Actions in Lightning App Builder
 - Activate an App in the Salesforce1 Mobile Application